ShigehiroArimoto/TestingGit/README.md

 # TestingGit
-A repository for testing GIT add
+A repository for testing GIT